Loans Mortgages

 • May be required to repay loan in full if you leave your job

 Tapping into your retirement funds to finance a flip is another option, though it has upsides and downsides.
-A benefit of using a 401(k) loan to fund your flip is the easy approval process — as long as your plan permits loans, you can borrow against your account.
+In some ways, you might think a 401(k) loan is the “easy” button for your house flip, if your plan permits it.
+However, there are serious reasons to be wary of this type of financing.

 For a traditional 401(k), the repayment process is hands off.
 You repay your loan through payroll deductions as long as you are employed, which helps reduce the possibility of falling behind on your payments.
 If you’re self-employed, you just need to set up a payment schedule for your solo 401(k).